-Because the Power of Attorney allows somebody to do important things on your behalf it should only be given to somebody that you can fully trust.
-Therefore, unless you happen to know somebody in Morocco we strongly recommend that you handle the transaction in person and you do not mandate a third party to sign any transaction documentation on your behalf.
+While Powers of Attorney can be useful for buying property in some countries, they should only be given to somebody that you can fully trust.
+Therefore, unless you happen to know somebody in Morocco very well, we strongly recommend that you handle the transaction in person and you do not mandate a third party to sign any transaction documentation on your behalf.

-If you wish we can act as your Power of Attorney and carry out actions such as signing the Title Deed on your behalf using that Power.
-For further reading.
+If you wish, we can act for you under a Power of Attorney and carry out actions such as signing the Title Deed on your behalf using that Power.

 Who should own the property?

-This is probably the most important decision that you can make.
+This is probably one of the most important decisions that you can make.
 Getting this right can save you thousands in costs and taxes.
 Getting it wrong can be an expensive mistake.

 However, inheritance laws applying in your home country will apply to your case, even if the real estate is located in Morocco.